BigJk/ImHTML/README.md

 # ImHTML

 ImHTML is a simple HTML renderer for ImGui.
-It is based on the [litehtml](https://github.com/zenozeng/litehtml) library.
-I extracted this from a pet project of mine and decided to make it a library.
-This can be used for context with complex layout like in-program documentation, tutorials, etc.
+It is based on the awesome [litehtml](https://github.com/zenozeng/litehtml) library, which is responsible for understanding HTML and CSS.
+ImHTML implements the needed container to render the content to ImGui.

 > [!WARNING]
 > I quickly extracted this from a pet project of mine and decided to make it a library.
 Expect bugs and missing features.